mraffia/odin-recipes/README.md

 # odin-recipes
-Recipes project from HTML Foundations section from Foundations course on The Odin Project.
+Recipes project from HTML Foundations section of the Foundations course on The Odin Project.

 ### Project Description
 A basic recipe website that will consist of a main index page which will have links to a few recipes.